 |Capstar, worming treatment, heartworm preventative

 Here are a few things to know about bringing a greyhound into your home:

 NEVER let your greyhound run free unless it's in a fenced-in yard!
 An unleashed ex-racer will show you what kind of speed they can reach in just seconds.
 Even the most loyal and loving dog will run out an open door sometimes never to be seen again.

 - Greyhounds, like many large breeds tend to eat their food very quickly taking air into their stomachs as they gulp.
 It is important that your new dog is fed a small meal TWICE a day rather than one large meal.
 This will minimize the possibility of bloat which can be fatal.

-- Feed your grey a good quality dog food, we recommend Pro Plan not only because it is nutritious but also that they will make a donation back to GFNJ.
+- Feed your grey a good quality dog food, we recommend Taste of the Wild Salmon or Costo Natures Domain Salmon.
 Adjusting to a new diet can result in diarrhea for the few day or two.